 Montana Annulment and Prohibited Marriage Laws

-|Grounds for Annulment||Lacking consent (mental, alcohol, duress, fraud, force); no physical capacity to consummate; underage; prohibited|
+|Grounds for Annulment||Lacking consent (mental, alcohol, duress, fraud, force); no physical capacity to consummate; underage; prohibited.|

-|Time Limits for Obtaining Annulment||Mental infirmity, alcohol, drugs: Within 1 yr. after knowledge; Force, duress, fraud: 2 yrs. after knowledge; Physical incapacity: Party must not know at time of marriage and must bring within 4 yrs.; Underage: Until age of majority; Prohibited: Anytime prior to death of parties.|
+|Time Limits for Obtaining Annulment||Mental infirmity, alcohol, drugs: Within one (1) yr. after knowledge; Force, duress, fraud: two (2) yrs. after knowledge; Physical incapacity: Party must not know at time of marriage and must bring within 4 yrs.; Underage: Until age of majority; Prohibited: Anytime prior to death of parties.|

-|Prohibited Marriages||Previous marriage undissolved; between ancestor and descendant, brother and sister, first cousins (half or whole blood), uncle and niece, aunt and nephew; same sex|
+|Prohibited Marriages||Previous marriage undissolved; between ancestor and descendant, brother and sister, first cousins (half or whole blood), uncle and niece, aunt and nephew.|

-Note: State laws are constantly changing--contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: Montana marriage laws are constantly changing--contact a Montana family law attorney , or conduct your own legal research to verify the state law(s) you are researching.